Weifan-Lu/weifan-lu.github.io/index.md

 We are invited to write a post: [Behind the Paper](https://communities.springernature.com/posts/unraveling-the-cascading-rupture-of-northern-california-earthquakes)

 **[2024.12] Visited MIT**
-Very beautiful campus, thank you William for hosting!
+Very beautiful campus; thank you, William, for hosting!

 **[2024.12] AGU at Washington, D.C.**